NormanCrypt/EPL_Winning_Team_Predictions/README.md

 ## Run Flask App

 > Note : cd to the root folder 'flaskr' and run the app by typing : flask run

-> Note : You need first to install all the necessary packs to run the app
+> Note That You need first to install all the necessary packs to run the app.

 ## Packages